 What can happen at a construction site?

 We need to begin by saying that the term “construction industry” covers a broad range of jobs.
-We are talking about those who build all of our infrastructure, from houses and office buildings to our roads and bridges.
+We are talking about those who build all of our infrastructures, from houses and office buildings to our roads and bridges.
 There are many risks involved in completing these projects.

 There were around 2.8 million nonfatal workplace injuries and illnesses reported to the Bureau of Labor Statistics during the latest reporting year in the US.
 We know that many of those were in the construction industry.